 Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or turning off completely.
 Nest recommends recharging and restarting your thermostat to rectify the problem and get it up and running again.

 - the thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to turn itself off
+- the thermostat alerts you that the battery is low and it needs to turn itself off

-- the thermostat’s animations are slower than usual
+- the thermostat’s animated features are slower than usual

-- the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”
+- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)
+- the thermostat’s display is black and unresponsive (you may also have a blinking red or green light above the display)

 - the thermostat can’t control the corresponding HVAC unit(s)

-If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
+If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
 Enter us!
-If Service Experts Commercial HVAC installed your Nest Thermostat, please reach out to us at 905-453-6700 or schedule an appointment online.
+If Service Experts Commercial HVAC put in your Nest Thermostat, please reach out to us at 289-201-2346 or schedule an appointment online.